mmuratarat/mmuratarat.github.io/_pages/faq.md

 WHERE condition;
 ```

-`WHERE` clause can be used for conditional set of parameters.
-Commit and Rollback can be performed after delete statement.
+Commit and Rollback can be performed after delete statement. `DELETE` command is a DML command.

 If you want to delete all the rows: